NewsLocal News

 Budgetary management has long plagued the department.

-In fact in November 2020 the Department of Labor got involved, finding the Jessup Correctional Institution failed to pay 343 employees overtime.
+In November 2020 the Department of Labor got involved, finding the Jessup Correctional Institution failed to pay 343 employees overtime.
 The department ended up having to pay $468,000.

-In March 2022 the Department of Labor uncovered widespread overtime problems within the agency, leading to a $13 million settlement with 3,874 employees.
+The Department of Labor later uncovered overtime problems agency-wide, leading to a $13 million settlement with 3,874 employees.